teiturteitur/BIManalyst_g_12/A5/README.md

 **Did the tool address the use case we identified?**

 Yes, the tool succeeded to address the use case we identified, which was:

+**What stage does the tool you created work in Advanced Building Design (stage A, B, C and/ or D)?**